ewfreesRes/Table-Of-Distributions/README.md

-# LDA Table of Distributions
+# LDA Distribution Summary

-This is the source code for https://ewfreewres.github.io/Table-Of-Distributions/.
+This is the source code for https://ewfreesres.github.io/Table-Of-Distributions/.

 ## Making Changes
 * First, open up the issues tab on the Github repository.